DigiBP/Team-Fete-des-Vignerons/README.md

 The script of the process calculates the percentage and the refund amount from the customer.
 There-fore, the script uses different variables from previous features.

 ## Gateways
 There are several Gateways used in the entire process.
 The Exclusive Gateways allows us to answer to “YES” or “NO” Questions.
-Therefore, an example is the question: “If a further check by the Medical Health Insurance needed?”.
+Therefore, an example is the question if a further check by the Medical Health Insurance needed.
 A Parallel Gateways take over different task on the same time.
 A good practice in our case is that customer and hospital will be informed about the cancellation on the same time.

 # Methodologies
 The project team activated a Teams board to support agile implementation of the project.
 Initial brainstorming was done using design thinking techniques and literature search supported by external outreach.